 - Mindfulness-Based Strategic Awareness Training (MB SAT), will encourages youth awareness to help them make decisions free from unhelpful beliefs or cognitive biases.
 Contrary to popular belief that we make rational decisions, research have shown that our choices are mostly driven by emotions, and mindfulness can help to regulate those emotions, creating the mental space for us to become more aware of ourselves and our surroundings and avoid situations which could thwart our well-being. - Community Resiliency Model (CRM) training will help youth to not only help themselves but to help others by providing a skills-based program intended to reset the natural balance of their nervous system.
-CRM helps individuals understand their nervous system and learn to read sensations connected to their own well-being, to help to create "trauma-informed" and "resiliency-focused" communities that share a common understanding of the impact of trauma and chronic stress on the nervous system and how resiliency can be restored or increased using this skills-based approach.
+CRM helps individuals understand their nervous system and learn to read sensations connected to their own well-being, to help to create "trauma-informed" and "resiliency-focused" communities that share a common understanding of the impact of trauma and chronic stress on the nervous system and how resiliency can be increased using a skills-based approach.

-The county has submitted a Request for Information (RFI) to assist in identifying and obtaining evidence-based and promising practice programs and services through nonprofit and for profit community-based organizations.
-These services, which may be provided by other county agencies or departments, or community based or non-governmental sources, are intended to identify trauma-informed and culturally responsive resources in this community.
-These services will assist youth in educational support, employment support, vocational training, mentorship, peer support, and the provision of pro-social activities.
+The county submitted a Request for Information (RFI) to assist in identifying and obtaining evidence-based and promising practice programs and services through nonprofit and for profit community-based organizations.
+Those responses assisted in the identification of trauma-informed and culturally responsive resources in this community, such as those provided through culturally responsive organizations like the National Compadres Network, which offers training such as El Joven Noble, La Cultura Cura, and Circle Keepers.
+These services will assist youth's educational support, employment support, vocational training, mentorship, peer support, and the provision of pro-social activities.